vectordotdev/vector/website/blog/2019-12-16-ec2-metadata.md

 title: "EC2 Metadata Enrichments"
 description: "Enrich your events with EC2 metadata"
 author_github: https://github.com/Jeffail
-tags: ["type: announcement", "domain: transforms"]
+tags: ["type: announcement", "domain: transforms", "transform: ec2_metadata"]
 ---

 Are your events the laughing-stock of the data warehouse?
 Then enrich them with